Disability Access Services

 DAS will review placement test results and other school records to help students plan their course schedule.
 If eligible, a Student Success Plan (SSP), an accommodation plan, will be developed to address the specific courses for which they are planning to enroll.
 This plan must be renewed each semester.
 Staff are available during the semester to assist with ongoing accommodation needs or issues.
 Please contact our office with any questions or concerns.
 Timing is important.
 An accommodation plan should be presented to instructors as early in the semester as possible.
 This will allow for a dialog between the student and instructor.

 Step Three: Ongoing Services

-Each semester students must meet with SSD staff for advising and renewal of their SSP accommodations.
+Each semester students must meet with DAS staff for advising and renewal of their SSP accommodations.
 This enables us to monitor student progress, as well as determine if accommodations are successful.

-The Coordinator of Deaf & Hard of Hearing Services is the primary point of contact for the provision of and payment for interpreting services for scheduled classes, labs, tutorial sessions and College events or academic activities.
-The Coordinator works cooperatively with faculty, staff and disability services counselors on campus to maintain effective communication regarding student needs and the implementation of services.
+The Coordinator of Interpreting Services is the primary point of contact for the provision of interpreting services for scheduled classes, labs, tutorial sessions, and College-sponsored events or academic activities.
+The Coordinator works cooperatively with faculty, staff, and disabilities specialists to maintain effective communication regarding student needs and the implementation of services.